silnrsi/wstr/src/content/docs/topics/fonts/glyph-naming.md

 All of this can work, however, only if the glyphs have been correctly named—meaning named according to Adobe standards.

-_Glyph names used in development can differ from those used in released fonts and do not necessarily need to follow Adobe standards.
-See [Working names vs production names](#working-names-vs-production-names)._

 ## Glyph name limitations

+According to the [Adobe Glyph List Specification (AGL)][adobe-agl], glyph names, whether working names or production names, **should be:**
+- **no longer than 63 characters**,
-According to the [Adobe Glyph List Specification (AGL)][adobe-agl] specification, glyph names, whether working names or production names, **should be no longer than 31 characters, must be entirely composed of characters from the following set: A–Z, a–z, 0–9, . (period, U+002E FULL STOP) and _ (underscore, U+005F LOW LINE), and must not start with a digit**.
-It also specifies how those names should be chosen and constructed.
-For more details see the article on the [Adobe Glyph List][adobe-glyph-list].
+- **entirely composed of characters from the following set: A–Z, a–z, 0–9, . (period, U+002E FULL STOP) and _ (underscore, U+005F LOW LINE)**,

-Some tools and standards have more restrictive limitations:

-- THe Adobe Font Development Kit (AFDKO) [Feature File Specification][adobe-fea] allows name length up to 63 but requires that names, with the exception of `.notdef`, must not start with a digit or a period.
+- **and, with the exception of `.notdef`, must not start with a period or digit**.

+**AGL also specifies how those names should be chosen and constructed.
+For more details see the article on the [Adobe Glyph List][adobe-glyph-list]**.

+The Adobe Font Development Kit (AFDKO) [Feature File Specification][adobe-fea] reiterates these same constraints though actual implementations accept more relaxed naming.

-- [ISO/IEC 14496-22 "Open Font Format"][iso-open-font-format] recommends that names, with the exception of `.notdef` and `.null`, must start with a letter.
-This is not a strict requirement.
-For example, it is common for glyphs that are only used as components of composite glyphs to have names that start with an underscore, as in `_dot`.
+The [ISO/IEC 14496-22 Open Font Format][iso-open-font-format] (Fourth edition 2019-01) allows an additional exception of `.null` but does not permit glyph names starting with underscore.
+This is counter to current common practice wherein glyphs that are used only as components of composite glyphs typically have names that start with an underscore, as in `_dot`.
-- Various font tools may have other restrictions but such are not derived from any official font specifications.

 ## Working names vs production names